Switch Up Your Manicure for Spring with This Nail Shape GuideMarch 01, 2021

-Square oval or squoval nails are perfect if you’re into the flat edge of the square but hate the sharp corners.
+Square oval, or squoval nails, are perfect if you’re into the flat edge of a square nail but aren’t as fond of the sharp corners.
 This universally flattering shape has softened corners for the best of both worlds.
-This is for someone who is simple yet elegant.
+The squoval is great for a simple and elegant look.

-Round nails are very popular and are always recommended for clients who tend to think of their fingers as short and chubby.
-Round and almond shapes elongate and makes hands look more slender.
-This round shape suits most nail types and is the perfect base for trying out new shades and textures.
+Round nails are very popular and are always recommended for clients with shorter, rounder fingers.
+Round and almond shapes elongate hands to give the impression of a more slender appearance.
+This shape is the perfect base for trying out new shades and textures.

-Oval nails are very similar to the shape of almond, but the tip is soft and much more blunt.
-Sorry, nail biters — oval and almond shapes only work with longer nails.
+Oval nails are very similar to the shape of almond nails, but the tip is softer and more rounded out.
+Sorry, nail biters — oval and almond shapes work best with longer nails.